-Prerequisite: Completion of WELD 120 with a minimum grade of C
+Prerequisite: Completion of WELD 100 or WELD 120 or WELD 130 with a minimum grade of C.

-Corequisite: Concurrent enrollment in WELD 120 or equivalent coursework
+Corequisite: Concurrent enrollment in WELD 120 or equivalent coursework is required.

-The second semester of Welding Technology advances into Gas Tungsten Arc Welding, SMAW electrode selection and the semiautomatic processes of hardwire and Flux core.
+The second semester of Welding Technology advances into Gas Tungsten Arc Welding, SMAW electrode selection and the semi-automatic processes of hardwire and Flux core.
 Concepts and skills are developed with TIG, stick electrodes, core wire and Innershield in the vertical and overhead positions.
 Materials, preparation of joints and their design and related subjects will be covered.
-CSU

-WELD 150 Metal Fabrication 1
+Metal Fabrication 1

-Prerequisite: Completion of WELD 100 or WELD 120
+Prerequisite: Completion of WELD 100 or WELD 120 with a minimum grade of C.

-Recommended Preparation: MATH 94 or equivalent
+Recommended Preparation: MATH 90 and MATH 94 or equivalent.

 Course in metal fabrication techniques to improve employable skills of the vocational technical student.
 Will include safety, the understanding and use of blueprints, use and care of tools, layout from blueprints, use of materials handbooks, hand-on fabrication of various projects, and joining processes.
+Repeatable once for credit.
 Students will need to purchase some safety equipment.
+CSU